 '''

 Edit.

 Edit

-١
+٠

 Modify -Ala43-

 ١

 Edit sequence

+Edit cross-links

 Search for mass

-Edit cross-links

 Highlight motif

 Modify [followed by the residue pointed at by the

 Search

+mouse cursor]

 Underline

-mouse cursor]
+Simple modification choice submenu, see

 Automatic Digest

-Simple modification choice submenu, see
+chapter 3.6,

 MS/MS fragmentation

-chapter 3.6,

 Create Fragment Window

+Search for mass,

 Peptide info

-Search for mass,
+Highlight motif

 Fit window

-Highlight motif
+Digest mass search,

 Stability/aggregation [TANGO]

-Digest mass search,
+Mass difference,

 Print

-Mass difference,
+Mass X-links,

 Report

-Mass X-links,
+Local BLAST),

 Help

-Local BLAST),

 Underline

 Underline range,

 Underline highlight,

 Clear underline,

 Clear highlighted underline) (Chapter 3.4),

 Automatic digest,

 Ms/ms fragmentation,

 Create fragment window,

+Peptide info (only enabled if part of the sequence is highlighted),

+Fit Window (makes the sequence window fit the displayed sequence),

+Stability/Aggregation (TANGO)

+Print

 '''

-Peptide info (only enabled if part of the sequence is highlighted), Fit Window (makes the sequence window fit the displayed sequence), Stability/Aggregation (TANGO) Print

-Report (Chapter 9.5) Help.
+Report (Chapter 10.5) Help.

 The peptide info works only if you have part of the sequence highlighted.
 GPMAW then extracts the highlighted part and treats it as a separate peptide.
 All the parameters that are calculated for peptides (mass, pl, HPLC index etc.) are then displayed in a peptide info window.
-For details see the peptide info window in the section on Automatic digest (Chapter 9.1).
+For details see the peptide info window in the section on Automatic digest (Chapter 10.1).
 If multiple sequences are highlighted, only peptide information for the last highlight is displayed.

-The Report is an alternative to printing, as it shows the output in rich text format, which can be edited before saving, copying or printing (Chapter 9.5).
+The Report is an alternative to printing, as it shows the output in rich text format, which can be edited before saving, copying, or printing (Chapter 10.5).